John Doggett

 In 1994 John co-founded a Spanish Language sports television company that had an exclusive 3-year contract with the National Football League (NFL).
 His company produced programs about American professional football in Spanish that aired in fifty-four cities in the US, Mexico, and the Caribbean.

 John is a co-author of When We Are the Foreigners: What Chinese Think about Working with Americans.
-John also is co-executive producer of Shakespeare on the Range, a short film about Louisiana prisoners learning how to become actors in the stage play Macbeth.
+John is also co-executive producer of Shakespeare on the Range, a short film about Louisiana prisoners learning how to become actors in the stage play Macbeth.

 SWARS Rail Shippers